cdbyers/gather_code/README.md

 ## Output

-Creates `project_[date].txt` containing your complete project structure and all source code files, like this:
+Creates `gathered_code_[date].txt` containing your complete project structure and all source code files, like this:

 ```
 ================================================================================